Trademark Realty Real Estate Business

 3. Legacy Building: For realtors, a trademark can be part of building a lasting legacy in the industry.
 It ensures that your name, synonymous with quality and reliability, remains protected and can be passed down or leveraged for future business ventures.

-Special Hurdles in Trademarking your Real Estate Name
+Special Hurdles in Trademarking your Realtor Registered Trademark

 Even if you do not have the surname issue with your brand, you need to ensure your brand is unique in the field of realty and real estate so that another, earlier user of the trademark can't come back and make you change your name by asserting his or her prior rights.
 An name change would be disastrous for your business since your clients find you through your brand.